VimalShekar/vimalshekar.github.io/_posts/2016-10-16-Windows-Executive-Objects.md

 ---
 layout: post
 category: Reverse-Engg
-title: Debugged a hung net.exe process with public symbols
+title: Exploring the Windows Executive - Part 1 - Object Manager
 date: 2016-10-16
 ---

 The Windows object manager is responsible for creating, protecting and managing objects.
 Internally – it has 3 types:

-> -> kernel objects : primitive set of objects implemented in the kernel.
+> * kernel objects : primitive set of objects implemented in the kernel.
-> -> executive objects : implemented in components of the kernel.
+> * executive objects : implemented in components of the kernel.
-> -> GDI/User objects : belong within Windows subsystem and are not used by kernel.
+> * GDI/User objects : belong within Windows subsystem and are not used by kernel.

 Other than this, there is something called “Type Objects”.
 To save memory, object manager saves static content for objects of the same type under a Typeobject.
 Any object created of a specific type will inherit the type object’s properties from the TypeObject.